AdventureQuest Worlds: Gameplay

 AdventureQuest Worlds is a massively multiplayer online role-playing game set in the world of Lore, where players traverse its landscape and engage in quests and battles against various monsters, all while interacting with or alongside other players and non-playable characters (NPCs).
-When making a character avatar, players can select from the game's four starting classes—warrior, rogue, mage, or healer—each armed with a set of four active abilities alongside a shared "auto-attack" ability.
+When making a character avatar, players can select from the game's four starting classes—Warrior, Rogue, Mage, or Healer—each armed with a set of four active abilities alongside a shared "auto-attack" ability.
 Progression with these classes is earned through accumulating class points in battles, which unlock both active and passive abilities as players gain ranks.
 Likewise, players gain experience points (XP) by defeating monsters and completing quests.
-While optional, the game offers a plethora of storylines and factions for players to explore and advance through at their own discretion.
-By completing these storylines and ascending through ranks in factions, players gain badges and unlock access to new classes, quests, and additional storyline content.
+While optional, the game offers a plethora of storylines and reputations for players to explore and advance through at their own discretion.
+By completing these storylines and ascending through ranks in reputations, players gain badges and unlock access to new classes, quests, and additional storyline content and rewards.

-For added in-game benefits, players can opt to purchase a membership, unlocking exclusive maps, storylines, cosmetic items, faster item acquisition, and more.
+For added in-game benefits, players can opt to purchase a membership, unlocking exclusive maps, storylines, cosmetics, and faster acquisition for specific items.
 Additionally, players can purchase Adventure Coins, the game's premium currency, for immediate access to most classes and exclusive cosmetics.

-The game allows players to switch between various class types at any given moment, and they can level up all of them to the max to unlock new abilities and specialties as they progress.
+The game allows players to switch between various class types at any given moment, often to suit a variety of situations.

-AdventureQuest Worlds hosts special events during specific occasions, introducing new storylines, quests, and cosmetics every Friday.
+AdventureQuest Worlds hosts special events during specific occasions, introducing new storylines, quests, and cosmetics on Friday.
 These events vary in cycles: some are one-time occurrences, while others are seasonal, returning annually.
 Participating in these events often allows players to obtain exclusive, event-specific items that are unavailable at any other time in the game.
 Standout events in AdventureQuest Worlds include its anniversary celebrations on October 10th, Frostvale during Christmas, Mogloween around Halloween, New Year's celebrations, Talk Like A Pirate Day, and birthdays of Artix Entertainment's staff.
 Some events feature live appearances by guest stars such as Korn, Voltaire, One-Eyed Doll, George Lowe, Paul and Storm, Jonathan Coulton, the cast of Ctrl+Alt+Del, Ayi Jihu, ArcAttack, They Might Be Giants, Andrew Huang, Mia J. Park, The Crüxshadows, Dreamers, Cassandra Peterson as Elvira, and Michael Sinterniklaas as the voice of Deady.

+Development

+On October 16, 2015, developer Adam Bohn announced that initial plans for a server rewrite to migrate the game's engine from the Adobe Flash sourcing to the Unity engine had instead been planned to be placed within a mobile port of AdventureQuest Worlds, dubbed "Project Omni: AdventureQuest Worlds", slated for a release in 2016.
+However, this project had been delayed multiple times, and had its name eventually changed to AdventureQuest Worlds: Infinity in 2023, with a Steam port also being planned.